rocketraman/sane-scan-pdf/README.md

 * Skip white-only pages automatically (with ImageMagick)
 * Specify page width and height for odd size pages, or common sizes (Letter, Legal, A4)
 * Performance: scanner run in parallel with page post-processing
+* Limit parallel processing for very fast scanners or constrained environments (if sem installed)

 ## Requirements